raviyadav5951/FlutterTimeTracker/README.md

 - Added hashCode, toString and operator==(other) to compare objects

 ### Widget test
-- Starting witht the `CustomRaisedButton`.
+- Starting with the `CustomElevatedButton`.
--
+- We will be testing the tap event and find the widgets inside the class as expectation.